cloudflarearchive/cfapp_sample/README.md

 Your App JavaScript file(s) is what gets deployed on customers' sites when they turn on the App, via cloudflare.js.

 [example script](https://github.com/cloudflare/cfapp_sample/blob/master/public/javascripts/sample_app.js)

+##App image file(s)

+You can add images to your cloudflare.json and have them avaliable on the CloudFlare CDN so you can use them in image tags, etc.

+    "images" : [
+        "./public/images/counter.png"
+    ]

+You can then get access to the image at

+    ajax.cloudflare.com/cdn-cgi/nexp/apps/app_key/images/counter.png

 #More info